 Grades

-• The spices, along with the pumpkin, are the key to this recipe, but the final touch, totally customizable to each one's personal preference, will depend on the type and proportion of spices that we add.
+• Spices, along with pumpkin, are the key to this recipe, but the finishing touch, totally adaptable to each person's personal preference, will depend on the type and proportion of spices we add.
 Discover yours!

-• On this occasion, I have chosen the "Elegant Party" mold from Nordic Ware®, which seems to me quite precious, but you can use any of its models as long as it has the minimum dimensions indicated in the recipe.
+• This time, I have chosen the “Elegant Party” mould from Nordic Ware®, which I think is a real beauty, but you can use any of their models as long as they have the minimum dimensions indicated in the recipe.

-• If you choose to use a commercial version of pumpkin puree, make sure that it is a 100% natural product and that the only ingredient contains pumpkin and nothing but pumpkin.
-It cannot be substituted for pumpkin cream or similar.
+• If you choose to use a commercial version of pumpkin puree, make sure that it is a 100% natural product and that it contains only pumpkin as an ingredient and nothing else.
+It cannot be substituted with pumpkin cream or similar.

 If you follow the recipe step by step, you will enjoy a perfect bundt cake.
 I hope you enjoy it very soon.
 Happy week!